Nancy-Odhiambo/Statistical-Modeling-Potfolio/README.md

 Author: Nancy Odhiambo

 ## Overview
-This repository contains my STA 631 Statistical Modeling Portfolio, developed using the Breast Cancer Wisconsin Diagnostic Dataset.
+This repository contains a Statistical Modeling Portfolio, developed using the Breast Cancer Wisconsin Diagnostic Dataset.
 The project demonstrates a complete statistical modeling workflow, including data preprocessing, exploratory analysis, model development, regularization, classification, and performance evaluation.

 The portfolio emphasizes reproducibility, model interpretability, and principled model comparison using the tidymodels framework in R.